KEINOS/Broadcast-inside-Docker-network/README.md

 There are 2 types of Docker containers; `sender` and `receiver`.

-The `sender` container sends a message and the `receiver` container receives the message and echos it.
+The `sender` container sends a message and the `receiver` container receives the message and echoes it.
 Simple as that.

 To send and receive messages, both types of containers follows the same rules.
 Such as: Same TCP/IP protocol, data type, broadcast address and port.